 The manager took some measures to increase production:

 - Training and Skill development program

 - Changed its production policy

 - Improved its communication channel

 - Maintenance of machinery

-A management report is an important tool to convey essential information to different levels of management.
+A management report is vital in conveying essential information to different management levels.
 It facilitates the control function of management.
 These reports also highlight the area of concern and take remedial actions accordingly.
-It results in increased efficiency and effective decision making.
+It results in increased efficiency and effective decision-making.

 Reports should be presented on a timely basis.
 The type of report is based on the purpose of the presentation.
-The best and attractive method of communication should be chosen.
+And, one must select the best and most attractive method of communication.